Varntresk

-Varntresk is a village in the municipality of Hattfjelldal in Nordland county, Norway.
-The village is located on the eastern shore of the large lake Røssvatnet.
-The lake Famnvatnet lies about 8 km east of the village.
+Varntresk or Varntresken is a village in Hattfjelldal Municipality in Nordland county, Norway.
+The village is located on the eastern shore of the large lake Røsvatnet.
+The lake Famvatnet lies about 8 km east of the village.
 Varntresk Church is located in this village, and it serves the northern part of the municipality.
 There is also a small school in Varntresk.
 The village of Hattfjelldal, the municipal centre, lies about 30 km to the south.